vinceskahan/v5wiki/Run-as-a-non-root-user.md

      apt install weewx
      ~~~~~

 It also assumes the program startup is under the control of systemd, although even then it is still controlled through the script  `/etc/init.d/weewx`.
+If you use a full systemd configuration, then see also [the wiki page relating to systemd](../systemd#to-run-as-a-non-root-user).

 1. Stop weewx if it is running: